The Ultimate Guide to Worms in Pets

 - Blocked intestines

-In some severe cases, children may even need to undergo surgery to remove the roundworm blockage from their intestines, which is why it’s important to treat your pets regularly for worms, especially if you have children in the home.
+In some severe cases, children may even need to undergo surgery to remove the roundworm blockage from their intestines.
+This is why treating all your pets for worms is essential, especially if you have children in the home.

 How Do Pets Get Roundworms?

-Your pet can pick up these parasites in a variety of ways, including:
+Pets can pick up roundworms in a variety of ways, including:

 - Eating or licking infected faeces